Exploring wind direction and SO2 concentration by circular-linear density estimation: Background

 The uniform circular distribution,

 is obtained as a particular case of the von Mises family, for $\kappa=0$.
-Circular density estimation can be performed by parametric methods, such as Maximum Likelihood, or using nonparametric techniques, based on kernel approaches, as will be seen later.\\
+Circular density estimation can be performed by parametric methods, such as Maximum Likelihood Estimation (MLE), or using nonparametric techniques, based on kernel approaches, as will be seen later.\\

-In order to explain the relation between a circular and a linear random variable (in our example, wind direction and SO$_2$ concentration), the construction of a joint circular--linear density will be considered.
-A circular--linear random variable $(\Theta,X)$ is supported on the cylinder $\mathbb{S}^1\times \R$ or in a subset of it and a circular--linear density for $(\Theta,X)$, namely $p(\cdot,\cdot)$, must satisfy a periodicity condition in the circular argument, that is:
+In order to explain the relation between a circular and a linear random variable (in our example, wind direction and SO$_2$ concentration), the construction of a joint circular-linear density will be considered.
+A circular-linear random variable $(\Theta,X)$ is supported on the cylinder $\mathbb{S}^1\times \R$ or in a subset of it and a circular-linear density for $(\Theta,X)$, namely $p$, must satisfy a periodicity condition in the circular argument, that is:

-as well as the usual assumptions on taking nonnegative values and integrating one. \cite{Johnson1978} propose a method for obtaining circular--linear densities with specified marginals.
-Denote by $\varphi(\cdot)$ and $f(\cdot)$ the circular and linear marginal densities, respectively, and by $\Psi(\cdot)$ and $F(\cdot)$ their corresponding distribution functions.
-Let also $g(\cdot)$ be another circular density.
-Then:
+as well as the usual assumptions on taking nonnegative values and integrating one. \cite{Johnson1978} proposed a method for obtaining circular-linear densities with specified marginals.
+Denote by $\varphi$ and $f$ the circular and linear marginal densities, respectively, and by $\Psi$ and $F$ their corresponding distribution functions.
+Let also $g$ be another circular density.
+Then